Virginia DMV schedules highway safety grant workshops

 Some examples of previously funded grant projects are:

 - Checkpoint Strikeforce: A statewide campaign to combat impaired driving, combining media efforts with state and local law enforcement mobilization.

 - GrandDriver: An educational campaign designed to provide Virginians with information and resources about staying safe and mobile on the road as they age.

-- Street Smart: A campaign targeting drivers, pedestrians and bicyclists in Northern Virginia that includes media relations, radio advertising, outreach events, digital efforts and increased law enforcement.
+- Street Smart: Targets drivers, pedestrians and bicyclists in Northern Virginia and includes media relations, radio advertising, outreach events, digital efforts and increased law enforcement.